aditya-datahub/data-analyst-job-market-analysis/README.md

 SQL + Python project analyzing 2,000+ Data Analyst job postings to uncover hiring trends, top companies, and salary patterns across US cities.

+## Problem statement

+Anyone applying for a Data Analyst role faces the same questions: Which companies are actually hiring the most?
+Which cities have the strongest demand?
+Does a company's reputation (its Glassdoor rating) actually translate into a better salary offer, or is that assumption wrong?

+This project answers those questions directly from data — cleaning a raw, messy job-postings dataset in SQL and analyzing it to surface concrete, evidence-backed answers instead of relying on general assumptions about the job market.

 ## Why this project

 I built this to refresh my SQL and Python fundamentals with a hands-on, end-to-end project — going from a raw, messy dataset to clean data to actual insights, the way a real analyst workflow looks.